A Beginner's Guide to Buying a Rower

 - Beneficial for taller trainers - These models typically have longer tracks, making them more accommodating to taller rowers.

-Browse all air rowers
+shop all air rowers

 Using metal flywheels and magnetic brakes, these rowers deliver adjustable resistance and a smooth stroke.